 Application to change how an insecticide is used

-FMC New Zealand Ltd, manufacturer and importer of Exirel insecticide, is proposing that the current restrictions for ground-based use are eased to also allow the spraying of brassicas from helicopters, which is currently not allowed.
+FMC New Zealand Ltd, manufacturer and importer of Exirel insecticide, proposed that restrictions for ground-based use were eased to also allow the spraying of brassicas from helicopters, which was not allowed.

 Exirel is currently used to treat cabbage white moth, diamondback moth, soybean looper, European leaf miner, and to suppress grey cabbage aphid.

-The applicant also wants us to consider aerial buffer zones and new benefits for Exirel as part of our reassessment.
+The applicant also wanted the EPA to consider aerial buffer zones and new benefits for Exirel as part of our reassessment.

 Grounds to reassess Exirel were granted in August 2018 because of significant new information related to the effects of this hazardous substance.